 A mature and fruity flavour, not sweet or overpowering, just a subtle hint of blueberry is all that’s needed.
 Half a punnet of blueberries straight into the blender along with the frozen bananas, blitz until smooth (or chunky, your preference) then throw in a few whole blueberries, mix and serve, or store!

 1 tsp of Almond essence and 6 bananas a few fresh cherries and some almond flakes (because – pretty).
 This is by far my most decedent of the flavours.
 It carries a punch of flavour but it always wows at parties.

 Blend the almond essence and frozen bananas together.
 Puree the cherries in a separate container with a few drops of liquid sweetener and a pinch of salt (to remove some of the bitter from the cherries) and swirl the cherry puree mixture gently through the ice cream tub.
 Freeze again for at least an additional 30 minutes before serving or, if pre-made remove from the freezer for 30 mins-1 hour as they have slow defrosting points.

-Top your ice cream with almond flakes and a smile! 🙂
+Top your ice cream with almond flakes.

 The Tangier yoghurt based Ice cream recipes, perfect for iced smoothies too!